Skip to main content

 No, long-term disability is only for your own covered medical condition.

-If I have a workers' compensation claim and am receiving benefits from that do I also get LTDI?
+If I have a workers' compensation claim and am receiving benefits from that, do I also get LTDI?

 Possibly.
 Workers' compensation is considered a deductible source of income.
-This means that the amount of any payments you receive from your workers compensation claim will be deducted from your long-term disability benefit payment.
+This means that the amount of any payments you receive from your workers' compensation claim will be deducted from your long-term disability benefit payment.
 Additional deductions may be taken for payments you receive for Social Security disability and some other programs.
 (See the long-term disability summary plan description for a full list.)
 If your long-term disability benefit payment would be greater than the combined payments you receive from these deductible sources of income, you may receive the difference.

 This information is not meant to replace the Summary Plan Descriptions, which are the governing documents for Vanderbilt benefits.
 For complete details on the long-term disability insurance benefit, refer to the Long-Term Disability Summary Plan Description.